JayMoses01/React-Portfolio-Jay-Moses/README.md

 ## Description

-I have updated my web development portfolio with more projects and with React.
+This is an updated portfolio website showcasing my highlighted projects.
+This website was built using React.

 ## Link to Deployed Application